-The Jewish community was actively involved in the Second World War and a large number served in all branches of the armed forces.
+The Jewish community was actively involved in the Second World War and more than 70 men and women served in all branches of the armed forces.

-In 1951 the adjacent building to the synagogue was bought and became the Saint John Community Centre.
-It served and still serves all the necessary religious and social functions of the community.
-It houses the Hebrew School, meeting rooms, a chapel, a mikveh, and the Saint John Jewish Historical Museum.
+In 1951, the building behind the synagogue was bought and became the Saint John Jewish Community Centre.
+It provided space for the Hebrew School, meeting rooms, a chapel, a mikvah, and later, the Saint John Jewish Historical Museum.

-In the 1970s and 1980s, the community started diminishing with the loss of children to universities and opportunities in the larger centres.
+In the 1960s and 1970s, the community diminished as the children left for universities and opportunities in larger cities in Canada and elsewhere.
 Often parents followed on their retirement.
-The community found itself without a rabbi in 1983, and has not had a spiritual leader since then.
-It is then truly remarkable that religious services have been maintained on a weekly basis, the bar mitzvah boys have been trained, and that funeral services have been handled with dignity.
+The community found itself without a rabbi in 1983, and has not had a permanent spiritual leader since.
+With the efforts of several dedicated community members religious services have been maintained on a weekly basis, children have been prepared for bar and bat mitzvahs, and funeral services have been handled with dignity.

-High Holiday services have been conducted by a Rabbi brought in for the occasion.
+High Holiday services have been conducted by a Rabbi or Cantor brought in for the occasion.

-In 1987 the Saint John Jewish Historical Museum was the recipient of an International Award from the American Association for State and Local History (one of three in Canada that year) for preserving our heritage.
+In 1987 the Saint John Jewish Historical Museum was the recipient of an International Award from the American Association for State and Local History (one of three in Canada that year) for preserving the city’s Jewish heritage.